The APPG has just published its report, ‘Overcoming health inequalities in ‘left behind’ neighbourhoods’ (LBN).

 This startling difference in mortality rates is, in-part, a consequence of the wider health disparities that are evident in these communities.
 ‘Left behind’ neighbourhoods have:

-The 77-page report built on our data looks in detail at the health inequalities suffered in these communities.
+The 77-page report built on our data looks in detail at the health inequalities in left behind neighbourhoods.
 Each data set on its own tells only part of the story, but when combined with all our data and research the story that is told is one of long term neglect and deep-rooted disparity that has only been accelerated by the consequences of the pandemic.

 By looking in detail at the three contextual aspects that are important to health: the economic, the social and the physical, the report can identify underlying root causes and possible means to address these.